6 Balance of payments (BOP): Importance and components of BOP

 • Financial Account = FDI + FPI + Other Investment + Reserve Assets.

-• Three policy families to correct disequilibrium: Monetary, Fiscal, Trade-and-Exchange-rate.
+• Three policy families: Monetary, Fiscal, Trade-and-Exchange-rate.

-• Marshall-Lerner: sum of price elasticities of export and import demand > 1 for devaluation to work.
+• Marshall-Lerner: \(|\eta_x| + |\eta_m| > 1\) for devaluation to work.